IndrajeetPatil/ggstatsplot/README.md

-  marginal.type = "density",                     # type of marginal distribution to be displayed xfill = "blue",                                # colour fill for x-axis marginal distribution yfill = "red",                                 # colour fill for y-axis marginal distribution intercept = "median",                          # which type of intercept line is to be displayed
+  marginal.type = "density",                     # type of marginal distribution to be displayed xfill = "blue",                                # colour fill for x-axis marginal distribution yfill = "red",                                 # colour fill for y-axis marginal distribution centrality.para = "median",                          # which type of central tendency lines are to be displayed
   width.jitter = 0.2,                            # amount of horizontal jitter for data points
   height.jitter = 0.4,                           # amount of vertical jitter for data points
   messages = FALSE                               # turn off messages and notes